-Basic Bed Design
+Basic Flower Bed Design

 It’s really challenging to keep a post like this simple as there is much to consider in landscape design.
 A design plan is always the best place to start, but to be honest, we start a lot of our beds on impulse: we find some beautiful plants on sale and we buy them!
 When we get home and admire our beautiful purchase, we are left trying to figure out a good planting location and bed design.